 Abigail sent him a letter, a ‘dear epistle’ that gave him ‘a new flow of spirits’ though she accused him of insincerity.
 On June 2, 1776, he wrote back to her:

 Tis cruel, my dearest, tis cruel to ever think I am insincere You wrong me to entertain the least Suspicion of that kind…I expect a warm Summer.
 But console myself with the Hopes of being so happy as to see you next Winter, which will richly make amends for the greatest Fatigues.

 Alexander Scammell was ordered to return to Fort Ticonderoga, where the Continental Army had staged the failed invasion.
 He arrived on May 20, 1776, after a severe, 100-mile march on foot, ‘through the woods in an excessive miry Road, wet, rainy weather accompanied with Snow and Hail.’

-He was consumed with court-martial duties, which he found disagreeable, and didn’t find time to write to Abigail Bishop until June 8, 1776.
+Disagreeable court-martial duties then consumed him, and he didn’t write to Abigail Bishop until June 8, 1776.

 He told her how much he wanted to marry her, but he couldn’t leave the army: